 Preparation could be the difference between life and death

 - Keep your vet’s number stored in your phone or somewhere to hand, and know the name of the practice.

 - Keep a pet first aid kit for use at home and when you are out and about, in the car or maybe on holiday.

-What to Do in an Emergency Situation:
+What to do in an emergency

-Don’t give human medicines to dogs.
+- Don’t give any human medicines to dogs – many are not suitable.

 How to recognise an emergency situation

-Contact the vet straightaway if your dog is:
+Contact the vet straight away if your dog is:

 - Having difficulty breathing.
 Is your dogs breathing laboured or unusually noisy?